Madison Bumgarner: 2015

-In a 3–1 win over the Astros on August 11, Bumgarner pitched a complete game.
-He struck out 12 Houston batters, including a career-high seven straight batters to tie a San Francisco record with Juan Marichal and Jonathan Sánchez.
-Meanwhile, he avoided walking any Astros.
-On August 16, he tied his career-high by recording 14 strikeouts, including three against Bryce Harper, who would go on to win the NL MVP award that year.
-Bumgarner also hit his tenth career home run and pitched a complete game shutout as the Giants beat the Nationals 5–0.
-He is one of two pitchers in the modern era along with Hall of Famer Early Wynn to hit a home run and strikeout 14 batters in a complete game shutout.
+On August 11 at AT&T Park, in a 3–1 win over the Houston Astros, Bumgarner pitched a complete game and struck out 12 batters and walked none.
+During his outing, he struck out a career-high seven straight batters to tie a San Francisco record with Juan Marichal and Jonathan Sánchez.
+The Nationals swept the three-game series over the Giants in Washington, D.C. back in July.
+On August 16 at AT&T Park, in a 5–0 win over the Washington Nationals, he tied his career-high by recording 14 strikeouts, including three against Bryce Harper, who would go on to win the NL MVP award that year.
+Bumgarner also hit a double, hit his tenth career home run, and pitched a complete-game shutout.
+In the top of the fifth inning and leading 3–0, Bumgarner hit an opposite field, line drive RBI double off of starting pitcher Joe Ross to right field, scoring second baseman Kelby Tomlinson from first base.
+In the bottom of the seventh inning and leading 4–0, Bumgarner hit a fly ball to deep left field off of pitcher Casey Janssen for a solo home run.
+He is one of two pitchers in the modern era along with National Baseball Hall of Famer Early Wynn (1959) with two extra-base hits (both hitting a double and then a home run) and to strikeout 14 batters in a complete-game shutout.
 He became the first Giants left-handed pitcher to record multiple fourteen-strikeout games in a single season and career, and joined Marichal as the only Giants pitchers in the San Francisco era to strike out ten or more batters, hit a home run, and record a shutout in the same game.
-For his exploits the week of August 9–15, Bumgarner won the National League Player of the Week Award.
+The Giants swept the four-game series over the Nationals in San Francisco.
+On August 17, for his exploits the week of August 10–16, Bumgarner won his first career National League Player of the Week Award.
 On August 18 at Busch Stadium, in a 2–0 win over the St. Louis Cardinals, Bumgarner logged his first career pinch-hit, a two-out single to left field in the top of the seventh inning off of Lance Lynn.
 He became the first Giants pitcher to record a hit in a pitch-hitting appearance since Kirk Rueter in 2004.
 On August 21 at PNC Park, in a 6–4 win over the Pittsburgh Pirates, Bumgarner hit his fifth home run, the most since Carlos Zambrano in 2006.
 On August 28 at AT&T Park, in a 9–1 win over the Chicago Cubs, Bumgarner struck out twelve batters through six innings, the third out of four games in which he finished with ten or more strikeouts.